What are Veneers?

 There are two kinds of veneers:

-- Composite or direct veneers, where a special plastic is molded and bonded directly to the tooth in one appointment; and
+- Composite or direct veneers, where a special plastic is molded and bonded directly to the tooth in one appointment.

 - Porcelain or indirect veneers, where thin shells are custom-made in a lab and applied to the teeth.
 These require two appointments: one for taking an impression, and a second for preparing the natural teeth and placing the veneers once they have been created.
-Lumineers are a new kind of porcelain veneers that are so thin they don’t require any tooth-buffing before placement (see below).
+Lumineers are a new kind of porcelain veneers that are so thin they don’t require any tooth-buffing before placement.

 porcelain veneer Procedure